Andrew Moray: King Edward fights back

-King Edward I of England, who was preparing to campaign in Flanders, sought to deal with the threat posed by Andrew Moray by making use of Scots nobles released from his prisons.
-The king issued orders on 11 June 1297 to a number of apparently loyal Scots lords to raise their retinues and march into the province of Moray to relieve fitz Warin and to restore English authority.
+King Edward I while preparing to campaign in Flanders sought to deal with the threat posed by Andrew Moray by making use of Scots nobles released from his prisons.
+The king issued orders on 11 June 1297 to several apparently loyal Scots lords to raise their retinues and march into the province of Moray to relieve fitz Warin and restore English authority.
 They included Henry Cheyne, Bishop of Aberdeen, Sir Gartnait of Mar, heir to the earldom of Mar and whose father was currently held in the Tower of London, and John Comyn, Earl of Buchan and Constable of Scotland, together with his brother, Alexander.
-The Comyn brothers, who were related to Moray via his mother, were to remain in the province of Moray until the rebellion had been stamped out.
+The Comyn brothers, related to Moray via his mother, were to remain in the province until the rebellion had been stamped out.